Aromatherapy – Probably Useless, Perhaps Even Dangerous

 Despite the lack of evidence, people continue to believe that aromatherapy has therapeutic benefits.
 Many sources substantiate claims that these oils have helped with an impressive array of other diseases ranging from colds to cancers, and these are often spread via social media and even news outlets.

 Its rise in popularity can be attributed to their ease of access; there are countless businesses selling hundreds of essential oils for aromatherapy.
-And as long as the manufacturers don’t directly market it by claiming therapeutic benefit, regulatory authorities cannot restrict their sale.
+And as long as the manufacturers don’t directly market it by claiming therapeutic benefit, regulatory authorities cannot restrict sales.
 Today one can also simply order a distillation kit, find some instructions online and then pluck up a few plants in their backyard to extract their own essential oils.

 The situation isn’t helped when advocates for alternative treatments include celebrities and prominent figures in authority.
 One internationally recognized ‘authority’ responsible for the promotion of essential oils and aromatherapy is David Stewart, mainly because of his book ‘The Chemistry of Essential Oils Made Simple: God’s Love Manifest in Molecules’.